Write a Book Template: Exploring How to Structure a Book

 • Using Story Beats helps writers repeat time-proven patterns of successful stories.

-Story Beats Support 5-Step Storytelling
+Story Beats Support Essentials of Storytelling

 • 8 of the Story Beats support the Story Spine, a solid foundation on which to build your story.